Better data management can lead to better research... but managing data effectively involves more than just creating some back-ups.

 - Which funders in the U.S. require Data Management Plans?

 - What resources can help me with Big Data and data intensive scholarship issues?

 Where can I quickly learn the basics about data management?

-- Data Management and Publishing (MIT) - A general resource for planning and creating a Data Management plan.
+- Data Management (MIT) - A general resource for planning and creating a Data Management plan.
 Includes information regarding citations, security and backup, legal issues, and organization.

 - Managing Your Data (University of Minnesota) - Provides information regarding the importance of managing your data, as well as a number presentations, slides, and workshops covering a variety of topics related to data management.

 - Data Management Toolkit (Penn State) - Provides numerous comprehensive resources and tips for sharing, storing, and preserving your data.
 Includes a guide to metadata and resources to help you properly describe your work.